- Intro

 interfaces.

-The Catalog defines a set of "scopes" for each resource type to be included in the Catalog.
-Each scope is an IQuery
+The Catalog defines a set of "scopes" for each target entity in the Catalog.
+While each scope is defined as an IQuery

 // Example Catalog setting the scope for "item" searches to content